-[17] JANE MAXWELL THOMAS, Mrs. Edwin Alexander McCorkle (daughter-in-law of the and died 18 November 1832.
-In searching the Rutherford County deed records years ago in Murfreesboro, TN, I found a Jane Maxwell living there, a woman who must have been the namesake of our Jane Maxwell Thomas [McCorkle]: "Division of Land Book S, page 220, 1829: Jane Maxwell, the Murfreesboro, TN, area deed books circa 1825. - Jane Maxwell Thomas McCorkle's parents were
+[17] JANE MAXWELL THOMAS, Mrs. Edwin Alexander McCorkle (daughter-in-law of the author, that is of Mrs. Margaret Morrison McCorkle), died in 1855.
+Her mother, Elizabeth Purviance Thomas, had a sister who married a Maxwell man.
+Jane Maxwell Thomas McCorkle's son (John Edwin McCorkle's brother) William T. McCorkle was born 5 Feb.
+1829 in Dyer County, Tennessee, and died 18 November 1832.
+In searching the Rutherford County deed records years ago in Murfreesboro, TN, I found a Jane Maxwell living there, a woman who must have been the namesake of our Jane Maxwell Thomas [McCorkle]: "Division of Land Book S, page 220, 1829: Jane Maxwell, Dower Laid Off (1829)."
+And then I think I recall that I found her again, this time in Cumberland Presbyterian congregational records up in Kentucky. - Numerous McCorkles and Purviances are in the Murfreesboro, TN, area deed books circa 1825. - Jane Maxwell Thomas McCorkle's parents were Elizabeth Purviance, 1775-1849, and husband William Thomas, born 1765.